opds-community/drafts/opds-2.0.md

 | preview  | Indicates that a sub-set of the full publication is freely accessible at a given URI, without any prior requirement. | [RFC6903](https://tools.ietf.org/html/rfc6903#section-3) |
 | http://opds-spec.org/acquisition/subscribe  | Indicates that a publication be subscribed to, usually as part of a purchase and for a limited period of time. | [OPDS 1.2](https://github.com/opds-community/opds-revision/blob/master/opds-1.2.md) |

-An OPDS 2.0 catalog should only use "http://opds-spec.org/acquisition" when none of the other link relations are suitable to express the interaction.
+An OPDS 2.0 catalog <em class="rfc">should not</em> use "http://opds-spec.org/acquisition" when another link relation is suitable to express the interaction.

-In addition to link relations, OPDS 2.0 also defined a number of properties to express relevant information for these interactions:
+In addition to link relations, OPDS 2.0 also defines a number of properties to express relevant information for these interactions:

 | Key  | Definition | Format |
 | ---- | ---------- | ------ |